celomary/movies/readme.md

 ##### REDUX

-> BEFORE STARTING APP PLEASE ADD API KEYS IN env.ts FILE LOCATED IN
+> BEFORE START USING THIS APP PLEASE ADD API KEYS IN env.ts FILE LOCATED IN
 > ./src/assets